Kip Williams

 My Ideal Client

-Many clients come to my practice seeking a path beyond conventional “talk therapy” and a diagnosis-driven approach mental health.
-They may already understand their struggles intellectually and long for a more embodied, transformative healing process.
+Many clients come to my practice seeking a path beyond conventional “talk therapy” and a diagnosis-driven approach to mental health.
+You may already understand your struggles intellectually, yet still feel stuck—longing for a more embodied and transformative process.
+You want to feel more connected to yourself, more resilient in the face of stress, and more free to live in alignment with who you truly are.

 My Approach to Helping